Post from Vaughan Kearns on April 24, 2019 at 8:23pm

 So can Abodo's Douglas fir heartwood be used as cladding without paint coating?
 Well, in the Abodo manual there isn't actually a requirement that Douglas fir heartwood be paint protected.

 Now, I don't have an issue with Douglas fir being approved for cladding.
 My issue is that the process for this requires evidence that proves it will last a minimum of 15 years as cladding.
 Douglas fir heartwood is not a proprietary product so whatever the evidence was that Abodo used to get their product to market, anybody can use.
 The floodgates are opened and we don't even know what the evidence was.

 Certification of products in the absence of adequate scrutiny results in products that fall through the regulatory cracks to give the applicant commercial advantage.
-All of the CodeMarked products described above appear to be questionable in terms of building code compliance.
-None of them reference the basis for code compliance and none of them reference a Verification Method or Alternative Solution.
+None of the CodeMarked products described above reference the basis for code compliance and none of them reference a Verification Method or Alternative Solution.
 In all cases the appraisal system appears to have failed the consumer, who has a right to know that the product they are buying conforms.
 The manufacturers claim nothing more than an estimate of serviceable life.
 But what the consumer and regulator both require is proof that the product performs, a true assurance that the product's durability is code-compliant.
 Is CodeMark providing that?

 My gripe is that I can't review the actual basis for approval for any of these products.
 I stress that an opinion is not what gets a new product past the conformance mark, this isn't the Wild West.
 What is required is evidence that proves that durability performance is adequate.